alphagov/prometheus-aws-configuration-beta/README.md

 The projects in this repo use the [terraform-docs](https://github.com/segmentio/terraform-docs) to generate the per project documentation.

+You can install `terraform-docs` by running:

+    brew install terraform-docs

-When adding a new project you should run
+When adding adding or changing terraform projects you should run `terraform-docs` in the project directory and add that to your commit, for example:

+    cd terraform/projects/app-ecs-albs
-    terraform-docs markdown . > index.md
+    terraform-docs markdown . > README.md

-In the project directory and add that to your commit.

 ## AWS Vault tips